Drug-Free Schools and Campus Regulations

 Campus Partnerships

 Prevention programming is a campus wide goal and we realize that one office alone cannot address all DAAPP related concerns.
-The Health and Wellness Center has coordinated with numerous campus departments and resources, and will continue to increase partnerships and programming to address DAAPP related concerns with the following campus entities: SUU Counseling and Psychological Service, Student Involvement and Leadership, SUU Police, Greek Organizations, Recreation and Wellness, University Housing, Athletics, Disability Services, Human Resources, Student Affairs Office, Allies on Campus, International Affairs, New Student and Transfer Student Orientation, First Year Experience Office, Aces Peer Mentor Program, The Q Center, and the Center for Diversity and Inclusion.
-These partnerships have increased awareness, expanded our audience, addressed trends specific to SUU’s cultural environment, and reduced overscheduling of programming.
+The Health and Wellness Center has coordinated with numerous campus departments and resources, and will continue to increase partnerships and programming to address DAAPP related concerns with the following campus entities: SUU Counseling and Psychological Services, Student Outreach and Support, Student Involvement and Leadership, SUU Police, Greek Organizations, Recreation and Wellness, University Housing, Athletics, Disability Services, Human Resources, Student Affairs Office, International Affairs, SUU COMPASS Program, New Student and Transfer Student Orientation, First Year Experience Office, and the Aces Peer Mentor Program.
+These partnerships have increased awareness, expanded our audience, addressed trends specific to SUU's cultural environment, and reduced overscheduling of programming.

 Community Partnerships